kragen/derctuo/migrating-app-snapshots.md

 might be a sufficient hook to implement such a system, reducing the problem to a problem of synchronizing qcow2 images (or, possibly, snapshots thereof).
-QEMU also has a live migration feature (I don't know how this works) and the ability to create a "copy-on-read" image with a remote "backing file", which is awfully similar to the features described above.
+QEMU also has a live migration feature (I don't know how this works) and the ability to create a “copy-on-read” image with a remote “backing file”, which is awfully similar to the features described above; however, VM snapshotted states from the backing file are not available in the derived image.

 QEMU now has a machine type called "microvm" intended for booting single-application virtual machines.